makersacademy/takeaway-challenge/README.md

 takeaway.place_order("+441234567890")

 ```
-We'll let you know the bill total.
+We'll let you know the bill total and send a confirmation to your phone number